sabry-awad97/learning_rust/Programming_Rust/chapter_2.md

 ## Writing and Running Unit Tests

+To write and run unit tests in Rust, you'll need to use the #[test] attribute, which marks a function as a unit test.
+You can then run your tests using the cargo test command.

 To test this function, you can define some test cases and then use assertions to check that the function returns the expected results for those test cases.
 Here is an example of how you could do this in Rust:

 ```rust